Unlabeled Compression Schemes Exceeding the VC-dimension: Upper bounds for 's

 We obviously have $\vc(\F*\G)=\vc(\F)+\vc(\G)$, but for compression schemes only $\ucs(\F*\G)\le \ucs(\F)+\ucs(\G)$ follows from the definition, and equality does not always hold, as the following statement shows.
 Recall that $\ucs(C_5)=3$ by Theorem~\ref{thm}.

 \begin{prop} $\ucs(C_5*C_5)\le 5$. \end{prop} \begin{proof}

 For the proof we need to give an unlabeled compression scheme $(\alpha,\beta)$.
 There are several possible schemes, one is sketched in Table \ref{tab:2C5}.
-We write $C_5^{(1)}$ and $C_5^{(2)}$ for the base sets of the two copies of $C_5$.
-The compression $\alpha$ depends on whether there are, and what type of triples in the labeled sample restricted to the base sets of the two copies of $C_5$.
-We denote these base sets by $C_5^{(1)}$ and $C_5^{(2)}$.
+The compression $\alpha$ depends on whether there are, and what type of triples in the labeled sample restricted to the domains of the two copies of $C_5$.
+We denote these domains by $C_5^{(1)}$ and $C_5^{(2)}$.

 If neither of them contains a triple, we just keep the 1's in the labeled sample.

 If $C_5^{(1)}$ contains a triple 1, but $C_5^{(2)}$ does not contain a triple 1, then we still just keep the 1's.

 If $C_5^{(1)}$ contains a triple 0, but $C_5^{(2)}$ does not contain a triple 0, then we keep all the 0's in the labeled sample.